AJEvbank/Project-B---Matrix-Column-Sum/README.md

    }
  }

 Note: All sends and receives are blocking calls.
+No process can leave the function until all other processes have entered.
+The time complexity of the function is 2logP where P is the world size and must be a power of 2.